And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 I think the Volt, they're selling it as 40 miles to a charge and 275 miles or something like that on the reserve gasoline tank.

-Now I know the Obama Motors people do not like me mentioning that, and I'm not definitely sure that the number is 270, but I do know that the gasoline tank will get you more mileage uh than the 40 miles of the um original electric charge.
+And I'm not definitely sure that the number is 270, but I do know that the gasoline tank will get you more mileage than the 40 miles of the original electric charge.

 It's a good lesson to learn.

-Whatever advice you get from the controlling legal authorities that your state, county, city, whatever, or federal government.
+Whatever advice you get from the controlling legal authorities at your state, county, city, whatever, or federal government.

 You need to cut back.